bahmutov/cypress-examples/docs/recipes/image-loaded.md

 ## Check multiple images using `cy.each`

+📺 Watch this example in the video [Check If All Images Have Loaded Using cy.each Command](https://youtu.be/f9o1WgmY3Jw)

 <!-- fiddle Check multiple images using cy.each -->

 I like using [cy.each](https://on.cypress.io/each) command when checking multiple images.
 A single assertion against the prop `naturalWidth` can be chained with above zero assertion.